 Security Sector Reform and State Building

-Questions: Why has international security assistance failed?
-What are the local effects of international security assistance programs after they have been implemented?
+Questions: Under what conditions do states develop their security sectors during times of peace?
+What are the local effects of international security assistance programs after they have been implemented during times of peace?
 To what extent do certain security sector reforms affect group dynamics within the security sector?

 Methods: Field experiment, lab-in-the-field experiment, and cross-national analysis